vjoel/tupelo/README.md

 This implementation is also limited in efficiency because of its use of Ruby.

-Finally, it must be understood that work on tupelo is still in early, experimental stages. **The tupelo software should not yet be relied on for applications where failure resistance and recovery are important.**
+Finally, it must be understood that work on tupelo is still in early, experimental stages. **The tupelo software should not yet be relied on for applications where failure resistance and recovery are important.** The current version is suited for things like batch processing (especially complex dataflow topologies), which can be restarted after failure, or other distributed systems that have short lifespans or are disposable.

 Benefits